christopherdeanfinc3/shopify-theme-preview-example/README.md

 # shopify-theme-preview-example

-This Project is an example for the usage of the [Shopify Theme Preview Action](https://github.com/Brand-Boosting-GmbH/shopify-theme-preview)
+This Project is an example for the usage of the [Shopify Theme Preview Action](https://github.com/Brand-Boosting-GmbH/shopify-theme-preview).

+To see this action in action, simply click on the open Pull Request and see for yourself!

 ### preview.yml